 - Hear faint rustling noises in your walls or inside your woodwork

-- Shed wings of “swarmer” ants near baseboards, window sills, or vents
+- Shed wings of “swarmer” or flying carpenter ants near baseboards, window sills, or vents.

 Finding Carpenter Ant Nests